dizhar/resize-base64/README.md

 # resize-base64

 Functions that resize a Base64 image.
-Pass a Base64 string of an image, the maximum width, the maximum size, a success callback, and an error callback to the function.
+Pass a Base64 string of an image, the maximum width, the maximum height, a success callback, and an error callback to the function.
 The function returns the resized image in the success callback.

 | Function | Description |
 | ------ | ----------- |